metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

 .. warning::

-   Remember that cylc automatically inserts an underscore between the task and the parameter.
-E.g. the following lines are equivalent:
+   Remember that cylc automatically inserts an underscore between the task and the parameter, e.g. the following lines are equivalent:

    .. code-block:: cylc-graph